Re4son/re4son-kernel-builder/README.md

 ~$ sudo re4son -r https://github.com/Re4son/re4son-raspberrypi-linux -b rpi-4.1.y-re4son
 ```

-A `tar.gz` archive will be available in the kernel-builder folder
+A `tar.xz` archive will be available in the kernel-builder folder
 after the custom kernel has been built.
 Copy the archive to your Pi and extact the
 contents.
 Installation instructions are included in the archive.